Yankees vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been the moneyline favorite 18 total times this season.
-They've gone 12-6 in those games.
+- The Yankees have won 63.2% of the games this season when they were the moneyline favorite (12-7).

-- New York has an 11-5 record (winning 68.8% of its games) when it has played as moneyline favorites of -135 or shorter.
+- New York has a record of 5-2 when it has played as moneyline favorites with odds of -165 or shorter (71.4% winning percentage).

-- Based on this contest's moneyline, the Yankees have an implied win probability of 57.4%.
+- Based on this matchup's moneyline, the Yankees have an implied win probability of 62.3%.

-- New York has combined with opponents to go over the total seven times this season for a 7-12-0 record against the over/under.
+- New York has played in 20 games with an over/under set, and have combined with its opponents to go over the total seven times (7-13-0).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.